[at-l] I love/hate when this happens

 talked a mile a minute about my long-ago southbound hike, about the AT,

-They were very friendly and managed to get a few words in edgewise, but not
+such.
+They were very friendly and managed to get a few words in

-perfect strangers-or anyone, for that matter.
-But when I'm around hikers,
+with perfect strangers-or anyone, for that matter.
+But when I'm around

-even ones I've never met, all the shyness goes away.
-And it's like I can't
+hikers, even ones I've never met, all the shyness goes away.
+And it's

-out were, "These people are my tribe.
+came out were, "These people are my tribe.
 They're kin."
-My co-workers continue
+My co-workers

-to be amused.
-(Of course, the hikers - Hitman and a guy with an Australian
+continue to be amused.
+(Of course, the hikers - Hitman and a guy with an

-accent whose name I didn't catch because I was too busy talking - were
+Australian accent whose name I didn't catch because I was too busy

-probably just wanting some peace and quiet and wishing I would leave them
+talking - were probably just wanting some peace and quiet and wishing I

 I love y'all, man.